tremho/locale-string-tables/README.md

 We must initialize LocaleStrings with a FileOps object that contains the following methods:
  `read(filepath)` - read text from the given true file path (e.g. fs.readFileSync)
  `enumerate(relDir)` -- enumerates recursively the folder (relative to presumed root) and calls back with full file paths for each fle
- `rootPath` -- a string property or getter function that returns the relative or absolute path to the presumed root.
+ `i18nPath` -- a string property or getter function that returns the relative or absolute path to the presumed \`i18n' folder, usually at project root.
- The `customLocation` optional path can point to someting other than "i18n/" as the folder off of root for the locale string files.

 #### Parameters

 -   `fileOps` **FileOps** object containing necessary file operations for this environment
--   `customLocation` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** optional alternate folder path other than 'i18n/'
+-   `customLocation` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** optional path than overrides the `i18nPath` in `FileOps` as the folder off of root for the locale string files

 ### loadForLocale